Kenosha Public Museum offers many cultural and educational activities throughout the year. Here is the upcoming schedule.

 Join a film crew in “Lights, Camera, Arctic!” to help Ursus the polar bear slow the effects of global climate change.
 Then the audience will become pirates to help a Humboldt penguin find its treasure in “The Treasure of the Sea.”
 Most appropriate for kids in grades 1-5 but families with children of all ages welcome.

 Saturday, April 22, 2017; 10am-2pm

 Celebrate Earth Day and the environment with displays, workshops, and activities for people of all ages at the Kenosha campus of Gateway Technical College.
 Stop by the Kenosha Public Museum’s booth to fish for fish facts and play a migratory bird game.
 All activities are free.

 Sunday, May 21, 2017; Noon-4pm

 All makes of model trains will be on display at the Kenosha Public Museum and Civil War Museum during this popular annual event.

 When federal funds became available to build a harbor in Southeast Wisconsin, a fierce competition ensued between the town on the Pike River and the town on Pike Creek.
 Do you know which town won?
 Today many residents do not know about Pike Creek.
 It has disappeared.
 Where is it today and why is it still important in our lives?
 Root-Pike Watershed Initiative Network will help you discover the answers to these questions through a presentation and fun, hands-on family activities.

 80th Annual Travel Adventure Series

 During the 80th Annual Travel Adventure Series, seven professional filmmakers share their travel experiences through movies and interactive discussions.
-General admission for each film is $5.
-Purchase a season pass and save!
-The cost is just $25 for all seven films ($20 for seniors and FOM members).
+General admission for each film is $5, and kids 15 and under are free!